ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-04-temp-hum-press.md

 ![makecode-kitronik-aqb-temperature-24](assets/makecode-kitronik-aqb-temperature-24.png)

-Drag the division block into the text area of the block that displays text on the OLED.
+Drag the division block into the second oval (string) of the Pressure block.

 ![makecode-kitronik-aqb-temperature-25](assets/makecode-kitronik-aqb-temperature-25.png)